StefanKurtenbach/Ubatchcat/README.md

 # batchcat
-Batch cat fastq.gz files in all folders and makes multiple output (cat) files in a combined output folder
+Batch cat fastq.gz files in all folders and create merged output (cat) files in a combined output folder

-Script will merge (cat) files in all folders present where the python script is located, and save an output file for each folder.
-Output files will all be saved to the "Output" folder.
-Files will be named according to the folder name.
+Script will merge (cat) files in all folders present where the python script is located and save an output file for each folder.
+All output files will be saved to the "Output" folder.
+Output files will be named according to their folder name.

 BEFORE RUN: